hlæfdige

 As feminine equivalents of æþeling, eorl, and þeġn never developed, this was generally the title given to every noblewoman from the rank of baroness to princess.

-The second vowel /iː/ seemingly shortened to /i/.
-Both variants are provided.
+The second vowel /iː/ seemingly shortened to /i/ by the Late Old English period.

 ==== Declension ====